NikKowPHP/social-brain/chapters/chapter-6.md

 > ### **From the Boardroom to the Living Room: The Universal Reset Button**
 >
 > This manual override isn't just for performance reviews.
 It's for the flash of anger you feel when another driver cuts you off in traffic.
 It's for the wave of frustration that hits when you're trying to assemble furniture and the instructions make no sense.
-It's for the moment of panic you feel at a tense holiday dinner when a controversial topic comes up.
+For Maria, the first successful use of the Conductor's Breath wasn't in a meeting, but at home, when a tense conversation with her partner about finances started to escalate.
+The breath didn't solve the budget issue, but it stopped a fight, giving her the first real taste of its power.
 In these moments, your logical PFC is also being taken offline by the panicked security guard.
 The physical location is different, but the neural circuit is identical.
 The Conductor's Breath is the universal reset button, whether you're facing a hostile board member or a misbehaving dishwasher.

 > ### **Profile Alert: The Hijack**
 >